How to measure bra size at home for the perfect fit every time

 Does your bra size change from brand to brand?

-While bra fitting is definitely a science, like with many items in your wardrobe, might find you're not exactly the same size at each brand and retailer.
-This means it's important to run through the steps of how to measure bra size and correct fit each time you buy a new bra.
-Following the fit steps with each new purchase will ensure you don't end up with bras languishing in your wardrobe, too uncomfortable to wear.
+While bra fitting is a science, like with many items in your wardrobe, you might find you're not the same size at each brand or retailer.
+Subsequently, it is important to check the fit of your bra, every time you shop for lingerie

-"Depending on fabrics, grades, patterns and colors - just like jeans, sizes can vary between bras but also brands.
-As this can be quite frustrating for customers, retailers like Curvy Kate usually do put ‘fit tips’ against a product on its site if the size varies from perhaps a best-selling collection."
+"Depending on fabrics, grades, patterns and colours - just like jeans, sizes can vary between bras but also between brands.
+As this can be quite frustrating for customers, retailers like Curvy Kate usually do put ‘fit tips’ against a product on their site if the size varies from perhaps a best-selling collection."

-So if you're shopping for bras online, make sure to read all product descriptions and fit advice for that particular style, as well as customer comments that maybe on the page.
+If you're shopping for bras online, make sure to read all product descriptions and fit advice for that particular style, as well as customer comments that may be on the page.

-"(I find) that customers may say much bigger differences in sizes when buying from retailers which do not specialize in lingerie, so my best advice would be to always shop from dedicated lingerie retailers, brands or boutiques for consistency."
+"(I find) that customers may see much bigger differences in sizes when buying from retailers which do not specialise in lingerie, so my best advice would be to always shop from dedicated lingerie retailers, brands or boutiques for consistency."

 Jess Beech is an experienced fashion and beauty editor, with more than eight years experience in the publishing industry.
 She has written for woman&home, GoodtoKnow, Now, Woman, Woman’s Weekly, Woman’s Own and Chat, and is a former Deputy Fashion & Beauty Editor at Future PLC.
 A beauty obsessive, Jess has tried everything from cryotherapy to chemical peels (minus the Samantha in Sex and The City-worthy redness) and interviewed experts including Jo Malone and Trinny Woodall.